 One of my favorite parts of machine learning in Python is that it got the benefit of observing the R community and then emulating the best parts of it.
 I'm a big believer that a language is only as helpful as its libraries.
 So in this post I'm going to go over some critical packages that I use almost every time I work in R, and their counterpart(s) in Python.

 One thing that is a blessing and a curse in R is that the machine learning algorithms are generally segmented by package.
 Meaning instead of having a single (or set) of ML libraries that each implement some common algorithms, each algorithm gets its own package.
 It's sort of nice because you can find very esoteric, cutting edge implementations of algorithms, but it can be a pain for day-to-day use where you might be switching between algorithms.
 This pain is something that Python's scikit-learn solves really well. scikit-learn provides a common set of ML algorithms all under the same API.
 It makes switching between LogisticRegression and GradientBoostingMachines a one-liner.

-pandas took the best parts of data munging in R and turned it into a Python package.
+This was actually the subject of one of our first posts. pandas took the best parts of data munging in R and turned it into a Python package.
 This includes its own implementation of a data frame along with ways to modify and restructure it.
 Basically it took the best parts of reshape/reshape2 and plyr/dplyr and Pythonified it!

 One thing that R still does better than Python is plotting.
 Hands down, R is better in just about every facet.
 Even so, Python plotting has matured though it's a fractured community.
 If you like the ggplot-style syntax, then look no further than Yhat's own ggplot.
 If you're after super statistical and technical plots then reach for seaborn.
 And if you're in the market for some super slick, great looking interactive plots then try out bokeh.